Prajwal-M-K/SE-Lab-05/README.md

 3. How would you integrate static analysis tools into your actual software development workflow?
 Consider continuous integration (CI) or local development practices.

-Local pre-commit hooks: Run flake8/pylint/bandit in pre-commit to block/flag commits with critical issues.
+a) Local pre-commit hooks: Run flake8/pylint/bandit in pre-commit to block/flag commits with critical issues.

-CI pipeline: Run bandit + flake8 + pylint (or a curated subset) in CI jobs; fail builds on security or high-severity findings, and report warnings for style issues.
+b) CI pipeline: Run bandit + flake8 + pylint (or a curated subset) in CI jobs; fail builds on security or high-severity findings, and report warnings for style issues.

 4. What tangible improvements did you observe in the code quality, readability, or potential robustness after applying the fixes?